team-amzing/profit-analysis-frontend/README.md

 # Profit Analysis App
-This is a Python 3.7 application to analyse real time oil prices of West Texas Intermediate (WTI) oil in order to make predictions about the price of WTI oil the next day.
+This is a Python 3.7 application to analyse real time oil prices (USD) of West Texas Intermediate (WTI) oil in order to make predictions about the price of WTI oil the next day.
 It compares the profit made against outgoing costs for the current and subsequent day.
 It advises the user whether it would be more profitable to dock today or tomorrow.

 ## Get the code
 First clone the repository, to do this run: